Type 1 Diabetes Food List (PDF)

 Nuts and seeds are a healthy addition to any diet, whether you have diabetes or not.

-They are also particularly beneficial for people with diabetes because they have high amounts of monounsaturated fats, which can help both to regulate blood sugar and reduce inflammation in the body.
+They are also particularly beneficial for people with diabetes because they contain high amounts of monounsaturated fats, which can help regulate blood sugar and reduce inflammation.

 Vegetables

-Vegetables are a great source of nutrients and can help you maintain a healthy weight, which is important for people with diabetes.
+Vegetables are a great source of nutrients and can help you maintain a healthy weight, which is essential for people with diabetes.

 The ADA recommends eating at least three servings of vegetables per day, or nine servings per day if you eat fewer than three meals each day.